makersacademy/news-summary-challenge/README.md

 # Left to be done:

-* Summary of a news article
+* Summary on the single article pages
-* Picture on headlines page
+* Images on headlines page
 * Responsiveness

 ## Challenge